flschr/mbplugin-maps/README.md

 - Provide optional static preview styles (Geoapify themes) for light and dark mode.
 - Provide the Geoapify API key that is required for static previews.

 Static previews are now powered exclusively by [Geoapify](https://www.geoapify.com/).
-Configure your desired map theme and provide a valid Geoapify API key to ensure the preview image can be loaded successfully.
+Choose your preferred map theme and enter a valid Geoapify API key so the preview image loads correctly.

-The general “Geoapify preview style” acts as the fallback used for both light and dark previews.
-If you additionally enter identifiers in the dedicated light/dark fields, the plugin will switch to those styles whenever the visitor’s color scheme changes.
-When a mode-specific value is missing, the fallback style is used automatically.

-You can optionally set dedicated Geoapify style identifiers for light and dark mode.
-The plugin will automatically switch the static preview to the matching style when the site’s color scheme changes, falling back to the general style if a mode-specific value is not configured.
+The general “Geoapify preview style” setting serves as the fallback for both light and dark previews.
+You can optionally provide separate style identifiers for light and dark mode; the plugin automatically selects the matching style when the visitor’s color scheme changes and falls back to the general style whenever a mode-specific value is missing.

 ### Migrating from Google Maps to OpenStreetMap